-A new pilot program was offered in the 2022 election called the vote from home program.
+A program was offered in the 2022 election called the vote from home program (authorized by By-law 2021-123).
 This was introduced to enhance the town's commitment to creating accessible voting for all electors, allowing them to vote independently from their home.
 The vote from home service was designed to provide a service for electors who cannot leave their homes due to illness, injury, or disabilities.

-Two election officials were deployed to the homes that requested the vote from home and provided with personal protective equipment (PPE).
+Two election officials were deployed to the homes that requested the vote from home and were provided with PPE.
 This included: N95 masks, sanitizers, booties, etc. There were protocols in place for homes that had a COVID-19 outbreak.

-The vote from home service was offered by scheduled appointments during advanced, however last minute requests were accommodated on voting day.
+The vote from home service was offered by scheduled appointments during advanced, however last-minute requests were accommodated on voting day.

-For the 2022 election, the program was successfully utilized by roughly 20 voters.
+For the 2022 election, the program was successfully utilized by approximately 20 voters.